What’s the Best Protein Powder Without Lactose for You?

 What are the signs of lactose intolerance?

 The presence of the enzyme lactase is essential for the breakdown of lactose in the small intestine.
-If there is insufficient lactase, the body is unable to break down and absorb the lactose ingested, which then passes into the large intestine where it binds water and is further broken down by intestinal bacteria, causing the unpleasant symptoms typical of lactose intolerance such as diarrhoea, flatulence and abdominal pain.
+If there is insufficient lactase, the body is unable to break down and absorb the lactose ingested, which then passes into the large intestine where it binds water and is further broken down by intestinal bacteria, causing the unpleasant symptoms typical of lactose intolerance such as diarrhoea, bloating and abdominal pain.

 It might seem that a person struggling with lactose intolerance is actually sick, but the truth is a little more complicated.
 Lactase enzyme levels gradually decrease with the switch to a mixed diet.